04/03/2016 by socialistfight

-Trotsky unhesitatingly declared war against Urbahns and his co-thinkers.
-In September 1929 he wrote the first in a whole series of basic documents on the crucial question of the class nature of the USSR, because attempts to revise it were repeatedly made in Trotsky’s lifetime.
+Trotsky unhesitatingly declared war on Urbahns and his co-thinkers.
+In September 1929 he wrote the first in a whole series of basic documents on the crucial question of the class nature of the USSR because attempts to revise it were repeatedly made in Trotsky’s lifetime.
 Each time, beginning with Urbahns, Trotsky resolutely repulsed all those who simply played every possible variation on the theme originally scored by Urbahns in 1929.

 Louzon, referred to in the text, was a French syndicalist, at the time one of the editors of La Revolution Proletarienne, organ of the Syndicalist League of France.